oPisiti/PisitiCoins/README.md

 # PisitiCoins

-Full logic a very simple and NOT secure cryptocurrency.
+Logic of a very simple and NOT secure cryptocurrency.

 Just an exercise to better understand the workings of blockchains.